Race riots in Miami: Background

 In the United States through the 1960s, desegregation was empowering once disadvantaged African American communities to reach new political and economic gains.
 In Miami the Cuban exile seemed to undercut new African American gains as Cubans began to compete for jobs, residence, and political power.
 The later perceived successes of many Cubans gave a feeling of powerlessness to local African Americans.
 Many Cuban refugees lacked English language skills and ended up living in lower income neighborhoods and taking up blue collar jobs that many African Americans also held.
 In 1963, Ebony magazine characterized the Cuban exile as an "invasion" bringing in "grave social and economic problems."

 By 1968, Miami witnessed a riot in its Liberty City neighborhood during the 1968 Republican National Convention, caused by the frustration African Americans faced in the country.
 By the 1970s, the Hispanic population of Miami outnumbered the African American population and more Hispanic owned businesses had been opened than African American owned businesses.

 Between the 1968 Miami riot and the 1980 Miami riots, up to thirteen "mini-riots" would occur in Miami, all stemming from police confrontations with African-Americans.

 Riots and incidents

+1970 Brownsville riots

+The 1970 riots were race riots that began in the Brownsville neighborhood of Miami in shootings that injured six people, of four blacks and two whites and then spread to the neighborhoods of Liberty City and Coconut Grove despite a curfew in place.
+Six blacks were injured in clashes with police followed by sniper fire and firebombing attacks.
+Riot police were then withdrawn with black volunteer patrols then put in place.

-1980 Miami riots
+1980 Arthur McDuffie riots

-The 1980 riots were race riots that occurred in Miami, starting in earnest on May 18, 1980, following the acquittal of police officers who had beaten black motorcyclist Arthur McDuffie.
+The 1980 riots were race riots that occurred in Miami, starting in earnest on May 18, 1980, following the acquittal of five white police officers who had fatally beaten black motorcyclist Arthur McDuffie.